Fish Passage Barriers

 Before and After!

-Boones Ferry Culvert
+Boones Ferry Road Bridge

-The small, aging culvert is an obstacle to water flow and fish and wildlife passage.
+The small, aging culvert was an obstacle to water flow and fish and wildlife passage.
 This exciting project was achieved during 2020 and early 2021 after many years of planning and advocacy.
 Learn more at the BES project page, or watch a video below that talks about the impetus for the project and expected results.

 TCWC was lucky to be in the loop as this project moved forward, and have been eager to support the establishment of native plants on-site.
 We were able to go on a project walk-through during construction (here) in November 2021, held a community planting with Friends of Tryon Creek and OPRD (here) upon project completion in May 2022, and 1 year post-project were able to tour the project with BES and provide additional restoration through Cascade Education Corps (here) – photos from all of these are in the slideshow below!